ops-guru/grafana-keeper/README.md

 While running the Grafana-keeper is checking Grafana's objects (datasources and dashboards) for changes each 30 seconds.
 If any of this objects is changed or added a new one the Grafana-keeper saves changes to it's work directory.
 On restart the set of objects will be automatically restored.
+Please do not forget to delete corresponding files after delete or rename Grafana's objects.

 The Grafana-keeper can be run in save-script mode to store the current state of Grafana's objects as files in work directory.
 It may be useful before first time run the Grafana-keeper because it begin with delete all.